 PSCs for all experiments at this stage were assembled in a conventional p-i-n configuration because this structure permits the largest variability in used HTMs.
-It also helps to avoid large J-V curve hysteresis, which we consider as a significant factor since large hysteresis exhibits presence of additional polarization effects able to affect the experiment.^{39,40} Structure of the device is demonstrated in Figure 21a.
+It also helps to avoid large J-V curve hysteresis, which we consider as significant factor since large hysteresis exhibits presence of additional polarization effects able to affect the experiment.
+Structure of the device is demonstrated on Figure 21a.